 When it comes to process safety management (PSM), mechanical Integrity (MI) has notoriously been one of the most difficult aspects to effectively develop and make a workplace reality.
 MI is a management system that addresses the quality of critical process equipment at every stage of the asset life cycle, from the design of new facilities to maintenance management to decommissioning.

-At Process & Safety Solutions, we bring over 30 years of industry experience to the table — our lead auditor has even served five years as an OSHA PSM compliance specialist.
+At Process & Safety Solutions, we bring over 30 years of industry experience to the table.
 When you work with us, you can expect to work with top-tier asset integrity experts who will help you make the most of your system’s efficiency while keeping your machines and processes safe and environmentally compliant.
 Contact us today to get started with a compliance audit.

 Why Should We Care About Our MI Program?

 As one of 14 elements included in OSHA’s PSM, developing a comprehensive mechanical integrity plan is essential to staying compliant and protecting your business from fines that come with being out of line with OSHA PSM standards.

 While it’s vital to keep in line with OSHA PSM standards, having a robust MI system also enhances product quality and reduces the overall cost of finished goods through increased availability (onstream time) and consistency.

 What Is Required In An MI Program?